JCSDA/jedi-docs/README.md

 # Note - as of Nov 7, 2022, the master branch of this repository is frozen.
-All development and releases are now made from the develop branch.
+The develop branch is used for all releases and all developments.

 # jedi-docs